 Surigao del Norte’s waters are also perfect for sport fishing.
 Avid anglers and even beginners will have a grand time looking for the perfect catch.
 Spelunking is also a great past time since the interesting caves abound in the region.
 Perhaps your kind of adventure involves jellyfish?
 Head over to Bucas Grande and the Sohoton National Park to swim with stingless jellyfish and just enjoy nature in its purest form.

 The Summer Capital of Mindanao is slowly making a name in domestic tourism.
 Bukidnon, the land-locked province in Mindanao is a destination worth visiting this year.
-The mild weather is one of its main draws, as well as the sweet pineapple and the freshest of vegetables.
+The mild weather is one of its main draws, as well as the sweetest pineapples and the freshest of vegetables.
 You can say that Bukidnon is the Baguio of Mindanao, minus the traffic, congestion and perilous roads.